Designing for Screen Reader Compatibility

 How Screen Readers Read Content

-This section presents a list of ways that screen readers read and pronounce content.
+This section presents a list of ways that screen readers generally read and pronounce content.
+Of course there are differences between screen readers, but this presents general behavior.
 It is not an exhaustive list, by any means, but it will help developers understand screen readers a little better.
-Most developers will not need or be interested in more information than what is presented here, but those who are interested should consider either buying full versions of the various screen readers or else downloading trial versions.

 - Screen readers pause for periods, semi-colons, commas, question marks, and explanation points.